OREL-group/Project-Management-FA-24/FINAL PAPERS/Aren_Yoon.md

 ### Conclusion
 This project delivers a database-driven platform that improves access to academic and career resources for college students, particularly underserved groups.
 Its personalized features, intuitive design, and open-source foundation ensure scalability, transparency, and continuous improvement.
 By addressing information gaps, the platform creates a more equitable environment where all students can confidently pursue their goals.

+### References
+- Nagle, T., & Sammon, D. (2020).
+The role of open source in modern software development.
+Journal of Open Innovation: Technology, Market, and Complexity, 6(3), 85.
+- Yan, Z., Wang, W., & Ye, J. (2022).
+A user-centered design approach for database-driven platforms: Case study and implementation.
+Journal of Systems and Software, 190, 111320.